nikbearbrown/Computational-Finance-with-Excel-Python-and-LLMs/Chapters/Introduction_to_Computational_Finance_Chapter_1.md

    b) Implement the same calculation in Python
    c) Ask an LLM to suggest an improved allocation that might increase return or reduce risk
    d) Verify the LLM's suggestion by recalculating the portfolio metrics

+   **What you're learning**: Portfolio math is tricky because it's not just weighted averages.
+Risk doesn't add linearly—it depends on correlations between assets.
+When the LLM suggests a "better" allocation, verify its math.
+Often LLMs will suggest something that sounds plausible but the numbers don't actually work out to be better.
+This exercise teaches you to be skeptical of optimization suggestions that aren't backed by calculation.

 ### Data Retrieval and Manipulation for Tech Stocks